Are Divorce Records Confidential in California?

 Yes.
 As we have mentioned, sealed records are not publicly accessible.
 While it is rare for the court to seal divorce records entirely, either party in a divorce can request that the court seal individual documents or your entire case, and that party must provide a reason the records should be sealed.

 The reason cannot simply be that either party wishes to avoid embarrassment or wants privacy.
 You will need to submit facts that “justify the sealing.”
-An attorney can advise you on what justifications may be acceptable to the court.
+A family law attorney can advise you on what justifications may be acceptable to the court.

 It is important to note that confidential information is already redacted from the record, so you do not need to worry that your financial account numbers or social security information are accessible.
 Divorcing couples can also agree to redact information like credit card records, business valuations, and other financial data.